Two-day strike begins in Venezuela against Maduro

 For months, violence has been spiraling out of control as people struggle with a shortage of medicine and food.

-In late March, the Venezuelan Supreme Court dissolved the parliament and transferred all legislative powers to itself.
+In late March, the Venezuelan Supreme Court dissolved the Parliament and transferred all legislative powers to itself.

 The opposition claimed Maduro was creating a dictatorship.
-The decision was reversed three days later but it triggered a series of bloody street protests that have lasted for months.
+The decision was reversed three days later, but it triggered a series of bloody street protests that have lasted for months.

+Since April, 103 people have been killed in Venezuela's political unrest, a source in the the attorney general's office told CNN.

+More than 1,000 kilometers (620 miles) away from Caracas, in the Great Savanna region, indigenous people blocked a road in the village of Kumarakapay.

+"Pemon indigenous people from the Great Savanna on 48-hour strike Kumarakapay," tweeted Americo De Grazia, another member of the National Assembly.

-Rallying support
+Rallying support on both sides

 Wednesday's strike is not the first of its kind in Venezuela.